konveyor/enhancements/enhancements/common/ansible-execution-environments.md

 These playbooks need to run podified, from container images built to contain the playbooks and all dependencies such as Python, Ansible Runner, collections, and user-defined roles.
 They will be run using `ansible-runner`.
 This is conceptually very similar to an Ansible _Execution Environment_ (see [Execution Environments](https://ansible-runner.readthedocs.io/en/stable/execution_environments.html)).

-This enhancement proposes that Konveyor projects use the established Ansible Execution Environment (EE) technology for hooks, along with [Ansible Builder](https://ansible-builder.readthedocs.io/en/latest/) to build the hook images.
+This enhancement proposes that Konveyor projects use the established Ansible Execution Environment (EE) technology for Ansible-based hooks, along with [Ansible Builder](https://ansible-builder.readthedocs.io/en/latest/) to build the hook images.

 ## Motivation

+The Forklift project has a requirement to create an Ansible Hooks Image Builder.
+The outline of this requirement is as follows:
+##### Goal
+Provide users a way to use the Git repositories where they store Ansible Playbooks as a source to build Images to be used for automation before and after a VM migration.
+##### Background
+Automation will be run as a container image from the registry.
+We will provide a way to run Ansible playbooks by building the images containing them.
+We want to be sure that the playbooks being run in a plan are not modified during the plan.
+Therefore the image has to be created, stored and run, not being modified during the run or afterwards.
+##### User Stories
+As a migration owner, when creating a migration plan, I would like the ability to add some Ansible playbooks for automation to be executed before or after a VM is migrated.
+##### Implementation Notes
+Source for playbooks will be a git repository (including branch) In the repository we may find more than one playbook.
+We will provide a way to select the playbook to be run.
+##### Acceptance Criteria
+I can provide a git repository with a playbook to be run.
+An image will be generated from that repository taking into account branch and available playbooks in it.
+I will be able to choose for my Migration Plan, the generated image which will be run.
+I will be able to choose if it will run before or after migration.

-### Goals
+### Goals (of this proposal)

-The main goal is to re-use as much of the existing Execution Environment and ansible-builder technology as possible.
+1. The main goal in the implementation of this Forklift story is to re-use as much of the existing Execution Environment and ansible-builder technology as possible.
 This will allow for:

  - Use existing technologies - no wheel re-invention.
  - Less custom development and maintenance effort for Konveyor.
  - Commonality of technologies between Ansible & Konveyor projects.
  - Greater end-user familiarity with the technology being used.

+2. Creating an EE-based hook image using the UI components added to Forklift should be the easiest way for users to add hook images - the path of least resistance for hook implementation.
+Creating Ansible-based hook images manually or via alternate means should still be possible if a user wishes and has knowldge to do so (but this should be discouraged/deprecated).

+3. The implementation of this automation hook architecture for the Forklift project should be shareable and useable by other Konveyor projects.

 ### Non-Goals

-- Considerable development of the Execution Environment, `ansible-runner`, or `ansible-builder` technology.
+1. Considerable development of the Execution Environment, `ansible-runner`, or `ansible-builder` technology.
+2. Preventing other executables from being run in a hook image (golang binary, bash script, etc.).

 ## Proposal